 ADHD can be successfully treated – the first step is getting a comprehensive assessment.
-We can help, face-to-face or online.
+We're always here to help, either face-to-face or online.

 ADHD is thought to affect 1 in 10 children.
 With the right intervention it is a treatable condition.